Political Science Educator

 By Doina Cuciurca (cuciurcadoina@gmail.com), Judithanne Scourfield McLauchlan (jsm2@usf.edu), Lia Butucel (lia82butucel@gmail.com)

-For more than thirty years, scholars have studied the use of technology to connect …
+For more than thirty years, scholars have studied the use of technology to connect students …

 Presidents Column Summer 2026